 Following are examples of courses that will satisfy the "Diversity" requirement.
 (Information is correct as of publication.)
 There are numerous other possibilities (within and beyond C&T) that would satisfy this requirement.
-Ask around, keep an eye on your email, ask your advisor...
 Just remember to get advisor approval-in advance, please-to use a course not on this list in fulfillment of this requirement.

-C&T 4000 Disability, Exclusion, and Schooling (3 cr) Fall, Spring, & Summer C&T 4001 Differentiating Instruction in Inclusive Classrooms (2-3 cr) Fall, Spring, & Summer C&T 4078 Curriculum and Teaching in Urban Areas (2-3) Check course schedule C&T 4010 Immigration and Curriculum (2-3) Check course schedule C&T 4114 Multicultural Approaches to Teaching Young Children (2-3) Fall, Spring, & Summer C&T 5037 Literacy, Culture and the Teaching of Reading (2-3) Spring EDP 4023 Reimagining Education (2-3) Spring (or/and, Summer Institute)
+- C&T 4000 Disability, Exclusion, and Schooling (3 cr) Fall, Spring, & Summer - C&T 4001 Differentiating Instruction in Inclusive Classrooms (2-3 cr) Fall, Spring, & Summer - C&T 4078 Curriculum and Teaching in Urban Areas (2-3) Check course schedule - C&T 4010 Immigration and Curriculum (2-3) Check course schedule - C&T 4114 Multicultural Approaches to Teaching Young Children (2-3) Fall, Spring, & Summer - C&T 5037 Literacy, Culture and the Teaching of Reading (2-3) Spring - EDP 4023 Reimagining Education (2-3) Spring (or/and, Summer Institute)

-Social Context selective courses: General .
+Social Context selective courses: General.
 (One course/2 - 3 points)

 Following are examples of courses that will satisfy the "General" requirement.
 (Information is correct as of publication.)
 There are numerous other possibilities (within and beyond C&T) that would satisfy this requirement.
-Ask around, keep an eye on your email, ask your advisor...
 Just remember to get advisor approval-in advance, please-to use a course not on this list in fulfillment of this requirement.

-C&T 4021 Nature and Needs of Gifted Students (2 - 3) Fall C&T 4023 Differentiated Curriculum for Gifted Students (2-3) Check course schedule C&T 4032 Gender, Difference, and Curriculum (2-3) Fall, Spring?, Summer?
-C&T 4161 The Teacher: Socio-Historical, Cultural Contexts of Teaching (2-3) Spring C&T 4615 Young Children and Social Policy (2-3) Spring, Summer, Fall C&T 5004 School Change (3) Fall C&T 5033 Globalization, Democracy & Curriculum (2-3) Spring
+- C&T 4021 Nature and Needs of Gifted Students (2 3) Fall - C&T 4023 Differentiated Curriculum for Gifted Students (2-3) Check course schedule - C&T 4032 Gender, Difference, and Curriculum (2-3) Fall, Spring?, Summer? - C&T 4161 The Teacher: Socio-Historical, Cultural Contexts of Teaching (2-3) Spring - C&T 4615 Young Children and Social Policy (2-3) Spring, Summer, Fall - C&T 5004 School Change (3) Fall - C&T 5033 Globalization, Democracy & Curriculum (2-3) Spring